New Jersey-Header-BLACK

 A majority of New Jerseyans want proactive and comprehensive adaptation strategies to protect lives, livelihoods and communities from increasing climate risks.

 Between 2011-2023, New Jersey experienced 14 climate disasters, leaving each of the state’s 21 counties with at least five disaster declarations.
 In 2012, Superstorm Sandy left over two million households without power.
-In 2021, flooding from Hurricane Ida caused extensive damage and killed 30 people.
-And “sunny day” flooding is impacting coastal communities on a regular basis.
+Severe storms, such as Hurricane Ida caused extensive damage and killed 30 people, though the unnamed that events cause “sunny day” are effecting communities on a regular basis.
 All of these events underscore the urgent need for improved stormwater management and emergency alert systems.

-Rebuild by Design’s Atlas of Disaster: New Jersey shows that, altogether, the state’s extreme weather events have cost U.S. taxpayers more than $7.2 billion dollars, ranking New Jersey third in the U.S. for per capita spending on climate disasters.
+Rebuild by Design’s Atlas of Disaster: New Jersey shows that, altogether, the state’s extreme weather events have cost U.S. taxpayers more than $7.2 billion dollars so far, ranking New Jersey as the third in the U.S. for per capita spending on climate disasters.

 Together, we can do something about this!